gioblu/PJON/src/strategies/ThroughLoRa/README.md

 **Medium:** Radio, Wire| **Pins used:** 6

-With `ThroughLora` strategy, PJON can run through a software or hardware SPI in order to communicate with supported lora modules.
-See [Supported Shields/Modules](#supported-shields/modules).
+With `ThroughLora` strategy, PJON can run through a software or hardware SPI in order to communicate with supported LoRa modules.
+See [Supported Shields/Modules](https://github.com/gioblu/PJON/tree/master/src/strategies/ThroughLoRa#supported-shieldsmodules).

-This strategy is a wrapper around  [Arduino LoRa library](https://github.com/sandeepmistry/arduino-LoRa) created by [Sandeep Mistry](https://github.com/sandeepmistry) so all the credit to the specific lora implementation goes to him.
+This strategy is a wrapper around  [Arduino LoRa library](https://github.com/sandeepmistry/arduino-LoRa) created by [Sandeep Mistry](https://github.com/sandeepmistry) so all the credit to the specific LoRa implementation goes to him.

 #### Compatibility
 - ATmega88/168/328 16MHz (Diecimila, Duemilanove, Uno, Nano, Mini, Lillypad)